New planning controls for Jerberra Estate commenced on 22 February 2014 (Updated 12 March 2018)

 Jerberra Estate Development Application Forms

-A customised development application kit has been prepared for Jerberra Estate to assist the development application process.
-The kit includes:
+The following customised development application forms have been prepared for Jerberra Estate to assist the development application process:

 Before you submit your application, it is recommended that you contact Council's Building and Compliance section to arrange a pre-lodgement meeting.
 This will help you to ensure your application contains all the necessary information and is consistent with the Estate's planning controls, thereby avoiding unnecessary processing delays.